dasuday/Trains/README.md

 Thus the following line in the input file would represent the edge A-->E with a weight of 5:
 A,E,5

-# Notes on present version
+# Notes on present versions
-The present implementation is simple aimed at responding to the questions on the problem page.
+Trains.java: This implementation is simple aimed at responding to the questions on the problem page.

-This version can be extended to have methods and respond to a test file.
+Trains2.java: Modified Trains.java to have a method based implementation.

+The next stage is to drive the process with a testfile.